 In our latest beginner’s guide, Tom Jolliffe looks back at the films of Quentin Tarantino…

-With the recent unveiling of a trailer for Quentin Tarantino’s latest magnus opus, I thought it high time that the latest directors beginners guide focused on the cinematic legend.
+With the recent Cannes premiere of Quentin Tarantino’s latest magnus opus, I thought it high time that the latest directors beginners guide focused on the cinematic legend.
 An auteur of invigorating flair upon breaking in, with an unconventional approach to the system, Tarantino appears to have had carte blanche since his debut.
 Such was the strength of his Reservoir Dogs screenplay, he managed to convince heavy hitters like Harvey Keitel to come on board, and despite the low budget, find a large audience.
 It was a long way from the days of working in a video store, or picking up dog shit off the beach whilst working as a production assistant on a Dolph Lundgren workout video called Maximum Potential.
 It didn’t take long for Tarantino to realise his maximum potential.

 Reservoir Dogs, which still remains my favourite Tarantino film, is also still his most lithe.
 It may toy with the narrative structure but it retains a delightful simplicity and perfect run-time.
 It’s a faultless piece of work with rule-breaking approaches to dialogue.
 An opening dialogue sequence set out the ragtag group of characters, without particularly saying too much of note.
 It’s an indulgence.
 It’s not key for plotting.
 In fact it’s a scene 99% of screenplays, which included similar, would be told to cut out.
 It went against the rules, but this was a new, young, fresh, rule-breaker.
 To hell with textbook approach to cinema.
 With Tarantino, even a random dialogue scene is not really random.
 Not instantly apparent, it still says a lot about dynamic, and in centralising his own character within the random musing about a Madonna song, he introduces the world to himself, a scattergun, rambler, but a creative thinker.